SaeedAlRahma/cooperative-robots-observing-moving-targets/README.md

 # Cooperative Multi-Robot Observation of Moving Targets Scenario
 ## RUNNING SIMULATION ##
 To run the simulation, follow these steps:
+1) Setup player-stage simulation environment: http://player-stage-manual.readthedocs.io/en/latest/INTRO/
-1) open terminal
+2) open terminal
-2) go to directory '<location-to-directory>/world' and run
+3) go to directory and run
-3) > player stageall.cfg
+ > player stageall.cfg
 4) open another terminal
-5) go to directory '<location-to-directory>/world' and run
+5) go to directory and run
-6) > python sim_hol.py n m R
+ > python sim_hol.py n m R

-	where n is num of targets [1, 20] where m is num of robots [1, 10] where R is the radius of the environment in meters 6*) in order to change the radius, the rink.world line size[x y 1] where x,y are the circle diameter size (plus 10 for bitmap boundary)
+	where n is num of targets [1, 20] where m is num of robots [1, 10] where R is the radius of the environment in meters
+* in order to change the radius, the rink.world line size[x y 1], where x,y are the circle diameter size (plus 10 for bitmap boundary)

 ## Scenario Description ##
 Description: m holonomic robots with 360-degree field of view sensors of range do3 must observe n holonomic targets moving randomly within a circular environment of radius R. The speed of each target is fixed and randomly chosen to be between 0 m/s and 1.5 m/s.
 The maximum speed of each robot is 2 m/s.